albertjlguo/sfcNordic/readme.rst

 Nordic-Test-System
 ===================

-Open the Anaconda3 terminal, move to the current folder and execute: jupyter notebook example_testing.ipynb
+Open the Anaconda3 terminal, move to 'example' and jupyter: example_testing.ipynb

 Installation